-BICYCLE HOLIDAYS ARE AMAZING…
+BICYCLE HOLIDAYS and races abroad ARE AMAZING…

 …until you discover your travel insurance doesn’t actually cover cycling.